 I have a number of Raspberry Pi installed in my home for specific tasks that have no monitor or keyboard connected.
 To shut these down, I always need to ssh into them (fortunately they are all network connected) but this is not very practical.
-In this post I will describe a power-off button I have implemented to shutdown a headless Raspberry Pi cleanly.
+In this post I describe how to add a power-off button to a Raspberry Pi to shutdown a headless Raspberry Pi cleanly.

 The Raspberry Pi is a great small computer that often runs a full Linux distribution or Linux-based appliance and hence requires to be shutdown properly to not damage the filesystem on the SDHC card containing its software.
 To shutdown a headless Raspberry Pi (i.e. without keyboard/monitor), one either needs to connect a keyboard to hit